 Who may apply?

-- Male persons of the age of eighteen years, and female persons of the age of sixteen years, not nearer of kin than second cousins, and not having a husband or wife living, may be joined in marriage.
+- Applicants over the age of eighteen years, not nearer of kin than second cousins, and not having a husband or wife living, may be joined in marriage.

 How do we apply?